Pavel-Durov/research/TERMINOLOGY.md

 `Mappable Block` - LLVM IR Basicblock that we can see its instructions

 `Unmappable Block` - LLVM IR Basicblock that we can't see its instructions

+`Meta-tracing` - recording and compilation of the code is automatic.

+`Tracing` - manual code that records a trace and compiles it.